Brooks Revel 3 review

 The “street-ready” narrative they use to describe the shoe makes me feel like it’s geared towards an all-around wearer rather than a serious runner—someone bouncing from a treadmill to the grocery store rather than someone putting in intense daily training miles.

 Perhaps, I’m unfairly interpreting their marketing language attempt to sell it as a sleek-looking shoe.
 I see the Revel 3 as a great answer to the average runner looking for a comfortable running shoe at a reasonable price.

 However, I don’t see the Revel 3 as a hearty, resilient shoe that will get someone through training to the starting line of a marathon on its own.

 That’s not to say it’s an inferior shoe by most standards.
 By and large, I am impressed with the performance of this shoe.
 I’m no professional athlete, and this shoe suits me at about 30-40 pavement miles per week.

-Cost and value
+Cost and value of Brooks Revel 3

 At $100 price point, the Revel 3 is a bargain.
 It’s a really good shoe, and I won’t be disappointed if I need to retire it a bit earlier than some of my other shoes due to wear.